ntnhut/LeetSolve/docs/source/Sorting/04_SORT_80_Remove_Duplicates_from_Sorted_Array.md

 7, [0,0,1,1,2,3,3,]
 ```

-### Code explanation

-1. Inside the loop, it checks if the element at index `i` is equal to the element two positions before it.

-2. If the condition is met, there are more than two occurrences of the current element.
-We need to remove the excess duplicates while preserving two instances.
-To do this, a second while loop is used until the duplicate elements are no longer found.
-At this point, `j` will be the index of the first element that differs from the current element.

-3. After finding the range of duplicate elements to remove (from index `i` to `j-1`, inclusive), it uses the `vector`'s `erase` function to remove these elements from the `nums` array.
-This effectively keeps only two instances of the current element.

-4. If the condition in step 2 is not met (i.e., there are at most two occurrences of the current element), it moves the index `i` to the next unique element in the array.

-5. Repeat steps 2 to 4 until `i` has traversed the entire array.
-The while loop removes all duplicate elements beyond two occurrences while maintaining the order of unique elements.

-6. Once the loop finishes, the `nums` array contains unique elements with at most two occurrences of each.
-Return the size of the modified array using `nums.size()`.

 This solution efficiently removes duplicates from the sorted array by checking for duplicates and erasing the excess occurrences while preserving two instances of each unique element.
 It then returns the length of the modified array.

 ### Complexity